 \subsection{Explicit Policy Regularization with Auxiliary Tasks}

 Visual RL relies on the state representation, but it remains challenging to directly infer the ideal representation from high-dimensional observations~\cite{aarl}.
 A typical workflow involves designing auxiliary objectives to facilitate the representation learning process~\cite{bellemare2019geometric}, or improve sample efficiency~\cite{curl} or prevent observational overfitting~\cite{observational_overfitting}.
-In general, an auxiliary task can be considered as an additional cost function that the RL agent can predict and observe from the environment in a self-supervised fashion~\cite{auxiliary_tasks_in_rl}.
-For example, the last layer of the network can be split into multiple parts (heads), each working on a specific task~\cite{cody, does_ssl}.
-The multiple heads then propagate errors back to the shared network layers that form the complete representations required by all heads.
+In general, an auxiliary task can be considered an additional cost function that the RL agent predicts and observes from the environment in a self-supervised manner~\cite{auxiliary_tasks_in_rl}.
+For example, the last layer of the network can be divided into multiple parts (heads), with each head dedicated to a specific task~\cite{cody, does_ssl}.
+These multiple heads then propagate errors back to the shared network layers, thereby forming the comprehensive representations required by all heads.

 With the recent success in unsupervised learning, various auxiliary tasks have been designed to produce effective representations~\cite{auxiliary_tasks_in_rl, he2022reinforcement}.
 Thus, it is natural to design additional losses to explicitly constrain an agent’s policy and value functions, which we will discuss in Section~\ref{Data Augmentation Consistency}.
 Moreover, we introduce contrastive learning as a lower bound of mutual information in Section~\ref{Contrastive Learning} and future prediction objectives with a DM in Section~\ref{Future Prediction with Dynamics Model}.